 Explore our financial health and foundation to build on

-The remaining 20% of the portfolio is predominantly invested in a diversified suite of absolute-return hedge fund strategies, which aim to generate returns with minimal correlation to traditional asset classes, and inflation-linked government bonds and gold, protecting the fund from unexpected rises in inflation.
+The remainder of the portfolio is predominantly invested in a diversified portfolio of absolutereturn hedge fund strategies, which aim to generate returns with minimal correlation to traditional asset classes, and inflation-linked government bonds, protecting the endowment from unexpected rises in inflation.

 While the Endowment Management Committee is directly responsible for the endowment, experts from Partners Capital – our advisers since 2007 – manage the investment portfolio on our behalf.
-We want to thank Partners Capital for their support in ensuring the long-term growth of the INSEAD endowment.
+We would like to thank Partners Capital for their support in ensuring the long-term growth of the Endowment’s Investment Portfolio.